aliceliveprojects/WildLoggingDBParent/README.md

 ### Add node-postgres

+You'll remember that we have a NodeJS skeleton, whichwe generated from the REST interface definition, using the swagger tools.

-You will need to install the [node-postgres](https://node-postgres.com/) package to your application.
+You will need to install the [node-postgres](https://node-postgres.com/) package to this application.

-1. Open a command prompt / terminal window in the root directory of your project.
+1. Open a command prompt / terminal window in the root directory of the project.
 This is the directory which has the `package.json` file in it.

 2. Type: